Jamshid al-Kashi: Khaqani Zij

-Astronomical Treatise on the size and distance of heavenly bodies
+Sizes and distances of heavenly bodies

-He wrote the book Sullam al-Sama on the resolution of difficulties met by predecessors in the determination of distances and sizes of heavenly bodies, such as the Earth, the Moon, the Sun, and the Stars.
+He wrote the book Sullam al-sama' (Stairway to the Heavens, 1407) on the resolution of difficulties met by predecessors in the determination of sizes and distances of heavenly bodies such as the Earth, the Moon, the Sun, and the stars.

-Treatise on Astronomical Observational Instruments
+Astronomical instruments

 In 1416, al-Kashi wrote the Treatise on Astronomical Observational Instruments, which described a variety of different instruments, including the triquetrum and armillary sphere, the equinoctial armillary and solsticial armillary of Mo'ayyeduddin Urdi, the sine and versine instrument of Urdi, the sextant of al-Khujandi, the Fakhri sextant at the Samarqand observatory, a double quadrant Azimuth-altitude instrument he invented, and a small armillary sphere incorporating an alhidade which he invented.

-Plate of Conjunctions
+Plate of conjunctions

-Al-Kashi invented the Plate of Conjunctions, an analog computing instrument used to determine the time of day at which planetary conjunctions will occur, and for performing linear interpolation.
+Al-Kashi invented the plate of conjunctions, an analog computing instrument used to determine the time of day at which planetary conjunctions will occur, and for performing linear interpolation.